Punktum-dk/epp-service-specification/README.md

 <a name="production"></a>
 ### production

+Currently two production environments co-exist.

+  epp.dk-hostmaster.dk runs the EPP service 1.X.X
+  epp2.dk-hostmaster.dk runs the EPP service 2.X.X

-  * This environment is the production environment
+  * These environments are the production environments
-  * info and check requests made to this environment will reflect live production data
+  * info and check requests made to these environments will reflect live production data
-  * create requests made to this environment will be carried out provided that  they comply with business rules and general terms.
+  * create requests made to these environments will be carried out provided that  they comply with business rules and general terms.
   * Approved domains will be processed for possible activation and propagation into the zone
   * Contacts (users) will be created and will be available in other systems like the self-service system etc.
   * Hosts (name servers) will be processed for possible activation
-  * The Change Password operation is available in this environment
+  * The Change Password operation is available in these environments
   * Please note that this operation will change the password and this change will be reflected in other systems.
-  * The production environment is available at: epp.dk-hostmaster.dk port 700
   * This is environment is using [IP Whitelisting](#ip-whitelisting)
   * This environment is only available to registrars
+  * Both environments respond on port 700

 <a name="sandbox"></a>
 ### sandbox

+This environment runs EPP service version 1.X.X

   * This environment is intended for client development towards the DK Hostmaster EPP service
   * info and check requests made to this environment will reflect sandbox data.
 For host objects, some static content synched in by DK Hostmaster, in addition to sandbox data